AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_edge_spoke_transit_attachment.md

 * `enable_jumbo_frame` - (Optional) Switch to enable jumbo frame.
 Valid values: true, false.
 Default: false.
 * `enable_insane_mode` - (Optional) Switch to enable insane mode.
 Valid values: true, false.
 Default: false.
 * `insane_mode_tunnel_number` - (Optional) Insane mode tunnel number.
 Default: 0.
 * `spoke_prepend_as_path` - (Optional) Connection based AS Path Prepend.
 Can only use the gateway's own local AS number, repeated up to 25 times.
-Applies on spoke_gateway_name.
+Applies on the Edge as a Spoke.
 * `transit_prepend_as_path` - (Optional) Connection based AS Path Prepend.
 Can only use the gateway's own local AS number, repeated up to 25 times.
-Applies on transit_gateway_name.
+Applies on the Transit Gateway.

 ## Import